robphilipp/data-frame-ts/README.md

 [(toc)](#table-of-contents)

 The library uses a [Result](https://github.com/robphilipp/result) class from the [result-fn](https://www.npmjs.com/package/result-fn) package for error handling.
 In a nutshell, the `Result` class is returned from a function that could fail.
 The `Result` holds either a `success` or a `failure`, depending on the outcome.
 The value of the `success` is the successful execution of the function.
-The value of the `failure` is an error object, that could be a string or some other more complex object. `Result`s can be chained.
-In a results chain, the evaluation in the chain is only performed if the previous evaluation resulted in a `success`, otherwise it drops through.
+The value of the `failure` is an error object that could be a string or some other more complex object. `Result`s can be chained.
+In a Results chain, the evaluation in the chain is only performed if the previous evaluation resulted in a `success`, otherwise it drops through.
 Here are some examples.

 ```typescript
 const dataFrame = DataFrame